Njihia413/argus-ai-secure-poc/frontend/memory-bank/techContext.md

     - Component prop validation

 2.  **Styling**
-    - Tailwind CSS for utility-first styling
+    - Tailwind CSS for utility-first styling.
+    - CSS Custom Properties (variables) in `globals.css` for theme colors (light/dark modes), including a primary color of `#e60053`, dark theme background of `#0b0a0a`, and a derived chart palette.
     - Component-level style composition using `Card` and `CardContent` for consistent table layouts.
+    - Consistent `rounded-xl` applied to most buttons and inputs for unified styling.
-    - CSS animation utilities
+    - CSS animation utilities.

 3.  **Performance**
     - Turbopack for fast development